-Orin Swift Cellars was started by winemaker David Phinney.
-David has a long history of winemaking at high end wineries in Napa Valley including Robert Mondavi Winery and Whitehall Lane.
+Orin Swift Cellars was founded by winemaker Dave Phinney in 1998 when he was only 24 years old.
+Dave has a long history of winemaking at premium wineries in Napa Valley including Robert Mondavi Winery and Whitehall Lane.
 He paid tribute to his parents with the name of this winery; Orin is his father’s middle name and Swift is his mother’s maiden name.
 He started this winery when he was working for other wineries and as a result started small and worked part time.
 When combining excellent wines with creative labeling, a wine brand is bound to grow fast; for many years Orin Swift was Phinney’s primary focus.

 The “Prisoner” label was their flagship wine; in 2010 Dave sold just the Prisoner label to Huneeus Vintners, the same company that also owns Quintessa Winery in Rutherford.
 In April 2016 the Prisoner label was again sold, this time to Constellation Brands who opened a new dedicated hospitality center to The Prisoner wine and related brands in November 2013 along with an artisan community on site called The Makery.
-And in mid 2016, Orin Swift (the brand, remaining inventory and the tasting room in St. Helena) was purchased by E. & J. Gallo Winery.
-As of our latest update to this review, founder Dave Phinney continues to be involved in a consulting role.
+And in mid 2016, Orin Swift (the brand, remaining inventory and the tasting room in St. Helena) was purchased by GALLO.
+As of our latest update to this review, founder Dave Phinney continues to strongly be involved in a consulting role.

 Select Wines